Psykotikism/Mutant_Tanks/INFORMATION.md

 		"Announcements"
 		{
 			// Announce each Mutant Tank's arrival.
-			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.
+			// Note: This setting can be overridden for each Mutant Tank under the "Announcements" section of their settings.
 			// --
 			// Add up numbers together for different results.
 			// --